 The triangle is a horizontal piercing just underneath (not through!) the shaft of the clitoris, at the base of the hood.
 The stimulation from this piercing comes from added sensation behind your clitoris.
 This is quite unlike the other genital piercings, such as the popular VCH, which contacts the clitoris from the front.

 The triangle is a very advanced piercing because it is placed largely by feel in an area where unfortunate and unacceptable damage could be done if a mishap occurs.
 Scrutinize the qualifications of any piercer who is under consideration to perform your triangle.
-Find out exactly where and how he or she learned to do this particular piercing and how many they have done.
+Find out exactly where and how they learned to do this particular piercing and how many they have done.
 If you aren’t thoroughly impressed with a piercer's training and experience, keep looking.
 I frequently see terribly botched "triangle" piercings.
 Some images are below.

 The triangle is one of my specialties (surely I've done more of them than any other piercer on the planet) and it is one of my favorite piercings to perform.

-Many women ask whether a Vertical Clitoral Hood (VCH) or a triangle is the most stimulating piercing, but the truth is that they are completely different.
-Lots of women get one of each.
+Many people ask whether a Vertical Clitoral Hood (VCH) or a triangle is the most stimulating piercing, but the truth is that they are completely different.
+Lots of piercees get one of each.
 If you are built for and interested in both, the VCH is an excellent introduction to genital piercing because it is fast and easy to heal as well as rewarding.
 The triangle is sometimes described as a more intense piercing, and it does have a longer healing time, so previous experience with genital piercing is helpful but in no way mandatory.
 Wearing both a VCH and a triangle creates a titillating sandwich: your sensitive clitoris is surrounded by jewelry, front and back.

 I have had more than one client confide that they'd never (ever) had an orgasm in their entire twenty-plus years, until after I performed their triangle piercings!
 Since the partners and sexual activities were the same as pre-piercing, the triangle piercing obviously made all the difference.
 Knowing that triangle piercings I've performed have cured primary anorgasmia more than once totally validates my life’s work.
 No piercer can make promises, but if you're anatomically suited, and interested in the piercing, it is certainly worth a try!